opensensorhub/osh-js/vuepress/docs/src/guide/protocol/general.md

-# Connectors
+# Protocols

- Connectors define how DataSources should connect to retrieve their data.
+Protocols define how DataSources should connect to retrieve their data.
 The main properties passed in the DataSource are used, and even depend on the connector used.

 Connectors are created and used inside WebWorker so that the main thread is not blocked.